 when the fate of the world is at stake.
 While this list contains weapons that suck, none of them are to be confused with Weapons That Suck

 open/close all folders

 - However, they will quickly become your weapon of choice in Castlevania: Circle of the Moon when you are in archer mode (but ONLY in archer mode).
 That is because all of your subweapons get a damage boost, making it a strong weapon.
-The second is that the upgrade at no cost, is the homing dagger.
-And it is VERY useful. (ties with the cross as the cross does more damage and hits more targets, but the dagger homes).
-Played straight with every other mode though where they are virtually useless. (outside of item crashes)
+The second is that the upgrade, at no cost, is the homing dagger.
+And it is very useful (ties with the cross as the cross does more damage and hits more targets, but doesn't home in on targets).
+Played straight with every other mode though where they are virtually useless, outside of item crashes.

 - However, it's quite effective against the Cyclops in Castlevania III: Dracula's Curse.
 The dagger deals a lot more damage to him if you can time it right with the lightning.
 It's also your only hope if you die against the Frankenstein monster in the first game.

 - A similar offender in the main weapon category is the Blank Book in Castlevania: Portrait of Ruin.
 It has worse stats than Charlotte's starter weapon, even lowering some stats from unarmed.
 The only thing it's good for is completing a quest.

 - The keyblade in La-Mulana has exactly two uses in the game.
 1) Defeating one of the final boss's forms, and 2) Using its range to destroy a pot in one puzzle.
 It's one of the weakest weapons in the entire game, and the katana, chain whip, and flail can all do what it can do better.

 - On the other hand, the remake turns it into a Lethal Joke Weapon after you've chanted all the mantras, as it does the same damage as the flail whip but has slightly longer horizontal reach.